wlonk/arcadia/rules/sex_class_romance_and_genre.rst

 The second thing to say is that Jane Austen did not write romantic comedies, and this game is not a game of romantic comedy.

-Jane Austen's heroines end up with a suitable romantic match, it is true, and the screen adaptations of her work always bend the story to fit the demands of this genre we know so well.
-But in her books, her characters find themselves making difficult choices that pit them against the expectations of society, and they don't simply fall for a *romantic* hero, but rather someone who can be an equal, a complement, and a collaborator.
+She wrote love stories, yes.
+Jane Austen's heroines end up with a suitable romantic match.
+But the screen adaptations of her work always bend the story to fit the demands of the similar-but-different genre of romantic comedy.
+In her books, romance is not merely fated: it is sought and it is chosen over alternatives of security, stability, suitability.
+Her characters find themselves making difficult choices that sometimes pit them against the expectations of society, and they don't simply fall for a *romantic* hero, but rather someone who can be an equal, a complement, and a collaborator.

 This game, though, is perhaps more tragic.
 While the characters are by no means doomed to a bad ending, the road they travel is a hard one, and